Here at GPSA we are aware of how precious and valuable your time is and we despair at seeing practice time and dollars being spent on payroll errors.

 STOP!
 You’re paying twice!

-Under the NTCER GPT1/ PRRT1 and GPT2/ PRRT2 Registrars are required to be released from your practice for education with their Regional Training Organisation (College from February 2023).
+Under the NTCER GPT1/ PRRT1 and GPT2/ PRRT2 Registrars are required to be released from your practice for education with their College.

 The registrar is required to be paid at the base rate for this time.